firebase/geofire-objc/README.md

 #### Creating a new GeoFire instance

-To create a new `GeoFire` instance you need to attach it to a Firebase reference.
+To create a new `GeoFire` instance you need to attach it to a Firebase reference:

 ```objective-c
 Firebase *geofireRef = [[Firebase alloc] initWithUrl:@"https://<your-firebase>.firebaseio.com/"];